-PCB, Display and Component Inspection
+PCB and Component Inspection

-The PCB, Display and Component Inspection segment enables electronic device manufacturers to inspect, test and measure PCBs, flat panel displays and ICs to verify their quality, pattern the desired electronic circuitry on the relevant substrate and perform three-dimensional shaping of metalized circuits on multiple surfaces.
-This reportable segment is comprised of two operating segments, PCB and Display and Component Inspection.
+The PCB and Component Inspection segment enables electronic device manufacturers to inspect, test and measure PCBs, flat panel displays and ICs to verify their quality, pattern the desired electronic circuitry on the relevant substrate and perform three-dimensional shaping of metalized circuits on multiple surfaces.
+This reportable segment is comprised of two operating segments, PCB and Component Inspection.
+In March 2024, we made the decision to exit the Display business by announcing the end of manufacturing of most Display products by December 31, 2024, but we will continue to provide services to the installed base of Display products for existing customers.

 The CODM assesses the performance of each operating segment and allocates resources to those segments based on total revenues and segment gross profit and does not evaluate the segments using discrete asset information.
-Segment gross profit excludes corporate allocations and effects of changes in foreign currency exchange rates, amortization of intangible assets, amortization of inventory fair value adjustments, and transaction costs associated with our acquisitions related to costs of revenues.
+Segment gross profit excludes corporate allocations and effects of changes in foreign currency exchange rates, amortization of intengible assets, amortization of inventory fair value adjustments, and transaction costs associated with our acquisitions related to costs of revenues.